Keynsham

-Keynsham (/ˈkeɪnʃəm/ KAYN-shəm) is a town and civil parish located between Bristol and Bath in Somerset, England.
-It has a population of 19,000.
+Keynsham (/ˈkeɪnʃəm/ KAYN-shəm) is a town and civil parish located on the outskirts of the city of Bristol on the A4 that links the cities of Bristol and Bath in Somerset, England.
+It had a population of 19,603 at the 2021 Census.
 It was listed in the Domesday Book as Cainesham (as it is pronounced), which is believed to mean the home of Saint Keyne.